Bleed air: Uses

 Bleed air is also used to heat the engine intakes.
-This prevents ice from forming, accumulating, breaking loose, and being ingested by the engine, possibly damaging it.
+This prevents ice from forming, accumulating, breaking loose, and being ingested by the engine, which could damage it.

 On aircraft powered by jet engines, a similar system is used for wing anti-icing by the 'hot-wing' method.
 In icing conditions, water droplets condensing on a wing's leading edge can freeze.
-If that happens, the ice build-up adds weight and changes the shape of the wing, causing a degradation in performance, and possibly a critical loss of control or lift.
+If that happens, the ice build-up adds weight and changes the shape of the wing, causing a degradation in performance and possibly a critical loss of control or lift.
 To prevent this, hot bleed air is pumped through the inside of the wing's leading edge, heating it to a temperature above freezing, which prevents the formation of ice.
 The air then exits through small holes in the wing edge.

 On propeller-driven aircraft, it is common to use bleed air to inflate a rubber boot on the leading edge, breaking the ice loose after it has already formed.

 Bleed air from the high-pressure compressor of the engine is used to supply reaction control valves as used for part of the flight control system in the Harrier family of military aircraft.